Search results for:

 Table of Contents

-In some cases when you execute commands on your server, or computer, they need to be executed with root privileges.
-However, you may not have access to the root account itself or you may have that type of access limited on your server for security reasons.
-This is where the “sudo” command comes in to save the day!
-By using the sudo command you can temporarily grant or escalate root level privileges to a normal user.
-This article will teach you the absolute easiest way to create a new sudo user in CentOS 7 that has sudo access.
-If you’d just like to create a normal user that does not have sudo access, checkout our article: How To Create A New User (CentOS 7).
-Please be aware that you’ll need to access your server using SSH.
-If you’re not certain how to access your server via SSH, please refer to the following guide: Connecting To Your Server Via SSH
+In some cases, when you execute commands on your server or computer, they need to be executed with root privileges.
+However, you may not have access to the root account itself, or you may have that type of access limited on your server for security reasons.
+This is where the "sudo" command comes in to save the day!
+By using the sudo command, you can temporarily grant or escalate root-level privileges to a normal user.
+This article will teach you the easiest way to create a new sudo user in CentOS 7 with sudo access.
+Suppose you'd like to create a normal user that does not have sudo access.
+Check out our article: How To Create A New User (CentOS 7).
+Please be aware that you'll need to access your server using SSH.
+If you're not certain how to access your server via SSH, please refer to the following guide: Connecting To Your Server Via SSH.

-To create a new user that has sudo access, you’ll need to have access to the root account, however this is only for the initial creation process.
+To create a new user with sudo access, you'll need to have access to the root account.
+However, this is only for the initial creation process.
 Once you have access to the server using the root account, please move on to the following procedure.

 Step 1: Issue the adduser command to add a new user to your server